ArkoSammy12/creeper-healing/README.md

 ### Explosion healing modes

-Special modes that customize the way explosions are healed even further.
+Special modes that customize the way explosions are healed even further:

+  - **Daytime Healing Mode**: Makes explosions wait until sunrise to begin healing.
+When they do, they will need a source of light to be able to heal.
+ - **Difficulty-based Healing Mode**: Speeds up or slows down the healing of explosions depending on the difficulty of the world or server.
+ - **Blast-resistance based Healing Mode**: Blocks with a higher blast resistance will take longer to heal.
+Their delays will also receive a randomized offset, causing blocks to heal in bursts.

 ### Different explosion sources